Contact

 2. Most metal racks will come in a choice of black or silver color.
 Some can be ordered in other colors as well for a more unique look to your cellar.
 Custom color racks will usually take longer to get.

-3. Metal racks can be wall mounted or floor to ceiling mounted or free standing.
+3. Metal racks can be wall-mounted or floor to ceiling mounted or free standing.
 Choose carefully what will work best for you.

 4. Be aware of how these racks will attach to your walls.
 Depending on what is behind your walls, you may need special screws to attach your metal racks.
-You may want to add ½” plywood behind your walls when attaching this style of rack to the wall.
+You may want to add ½” plywood behind your walls when attaching this style of the rack to the wall.

 Modular wine racks are a completely different story